ayyp1/Medicine-Label-analysis-NER/README.md

    ```
 3. **Setup MySQL database**:

-   1. Install MySQL Server on your local machine.
+   1. Install MySQL Server on your local machine and start the server.

    2. Create Database: